 NN, Inc. (NNBR) Expected to Announce Quarterly Sales of $169.15 Million

-Equities research analysts expect NN, Inc. (NASDAQ:NNBR) to post sales of $169.15 million for the current fiscal quarter, according to Zacks Investment Research.
-Four analysts have made estimates for NN’s earnings, with the highest sales estimate coming in at $169.70 million and the lowest estimate coming in at $168.53 million.
-NN posted sales of $226.31 million in the same quarter last year, which would indicate a negative year over year growth rate of 25.3%.
-The company is scheduled to announce its next earnings results on Wednesday, May 2nd.
+Wall Street brokerages expect that NN, Inc. (NASDAQ:NNBR) will post sales of $169.15 million for the current fiscal quarter, according to Zacks.
+Four analysts have issued estimates for NN’s earnings.
+The highest sales estimate is $169.70 million and the lowest is $168.53 million.
+NN posted sales of $226.31 million during the same quarter last year, which would indicate a negative year over year growth rate of 25.3%.
+The business is expected to issue its next quarterly earnings report on Wednesday, May 2nd.

-On average, analysts expect that NN will report full-year sales of $169.15 million for the current year, with estimates ranging from $665.38 million to $684.40 million.
+On average, analysts expect that NN will report full year sales of $169.15 million for the current fiscal year, with estimates ranging from $665.38 million to $684.40 million.
 For the next financial year, analysts expect that the firm will report sales of $737.56 million per share, with estimates ranging from $727.00 million to $750.10 million.
-Zacks’ sales averages are an average based on a survey of analysts that cover NN.
+Zacks’ sales calculations are a mean average based on a survey of research firms that that provide coverage for NN.

-NN (NASDAQ:NNBR) last announced its quarterly earnings results on Thursday, March 8th.
-The industrial products company reported $0.30 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.31 by ($0.01).
-The business had revenue of $156.14 million for the quarter, compared to analysts’ expectations of $154.67 million.
-NN had a return on equity of 11.94% and a net margin of 4.87%.
-The firm’s quarterly revenue was up 10.2% on a year-over-year basis.
-During the same period last year, the firm earned $0.21 earnings per share.
+NN (NASDAQ:NNBR) last announced its quarterly earnings data on Thursday, March 8th.
+The industrial products company reported $0.30 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.31 by ($0.01).
+NN had a net margin of 4.87% and a return on equity of 10.98%.
+The firm had revenue of $156.14 million for the quarter, compared to analysts’ expectations of $154.67 million.
+During the same period last year, the company posted $0.21 earnings per share.
+The business’s revenue for the quarter was up 10.2% compared to the same quarter last year.

-NNBR has been the subject of a number of recent analyst reports.
-Zacks Investment Research raised NN from a “sell” rating to a “hold” rating in a report on Friday, January 12th.
-BidaskClub downgraded NN from a “sell” rating to a “strong sell” rating in a report on Tuesday, February 27th.
-Finally, ValuEngine downgraded NN from a “strong-buy” rating to a “buy” rating in a report on Friday, December 1st.
-Two analysts have rated the stock with a sell rating, two have given a hold rating and three have issued a buy rating to the company.
-NN currently has a consensus rating of “Hold” and a consensus price target of $32.25.
+Several analysts recently commented on NNBR shares.
+ValuEngine raised shares of NN from a “hold” rating to a “buy” rating in a research report on Friday, February 2nd.
+Zacks Investment Research raised shares of NN from a “hold” rating to a “buy” rating and set a $28.00 price objective on the stock in a research report on Wednesday, February 21st.
+BidaskClub raised shares of NN from a “sell” rating to a “hold” rating in a research report on Wednesday, December 20th.
+Finally, Stifel Nicolaus cut their price objective on shares of NN from $29.00 to $28.00 and set a “hold” rating on the stock in a research report on Monday, March 12th.
+Two analysts have rated the stock with a sell rating, two have assigned a hold rating and three have issued a buy rating to the company’s stock.
+The stock presently has a consensus rating of “Hold” and an average price target of $32.25.

-The company also recently announced a quarterly dividend, which was paid on Friday, March 2nd.
-Stockholders of record on Friday, February 16th were issued a $0.07 dividend.
-This represents a $0.28 annualized dividend and a dividend yield of 1.23%.
-The ex-dividend date was Thursday, February 15th.
-NN’s payout ratio is currently 20.90%.

-Several institutional investors have recently bought and sold shares of the company.
-Dimensional Fund Advisors LP lifted its holdings in shares of NN by 0.6% in the 3rd quarter.
-Dimensional Fund Advisors LP now owns 2,319,809 shares of the industrial products company’s stock valued at $67,276,000 after purchasing an additional 12,964 shares during the last quarter.
-BlackRock Inc. increased its position in NN by 1.4% in the 4th quarter.
-BlackRock Inc. now owns 1,816,823 shares of the industrial products company’s stock valued at $50,144,000 after acquiring an additional 24,497 shares during the period.
-Royce & Associates LP increased its position in NN by 5.4% in the 4th quarter.
-Royce & Associates LP now owns 1,039,893 shares of the industrial products company’s stock valued at $28,701,000 after acquiring an additional 53,509 shares during the period.
-Elk Creek Partners LLC increased its position in NN by 48.6% in the 3rd quarter.
-Elk Creek Partners LLC now owns 507,602 shares of the industrial products company’s stock valued at $14,720,000 after acquiring an additional 166,092 shares during the period.
-Finally, State Street Corp increased its position in NN by 4.8% in the 2nd quarter.
-State Street Corp now owns 490,158 shares of the industrial products company’s stock valued at $13,454,000 after acquiring an additional 22,530 shares during the period.
-95.81% of the stock is owned by institutional investors and hedge funds.
+Hedge funds and other institutional investors have recently made changes to their positions in the company.
+Earnest Partners LLC purchased a new stake in shares of NN during the 4th quarter valued at about $135,000.
+Capital Fund Management S.A. purchased a new stake in shares of NN during the 4th quarter valued at about $215,000.
+Teacher Retirement System of Texas purchased a new stake in shares of NN during the 4th quarter valued at about $247,000.
+MetLife Investment Advisors LLC purchased a new stake in shares of NN during the 4th quarter valued at about $350,000.
+Finally, Sei Investments Co. boosted its holdings in shares of NN by 52,592.6% during the 3rd quarter.
+Sei Investments Co. now owns 14,227 shares of the industrial products company’s stock valued at $413,000 after acquiring an additional 14,200 shares during the last quarter.
+95.78% of the stock is currently owned by hedge funds and other institutional investors.

-TRADEMARK VIOLATION WARNING: “NN, Inc. (NNBR) Expected to Announce Quarterly Sales of $169.15 Million” was first published by Macon Daily and is the property of of Macon Daily.
-If you are accessing this report on another domain, it was illegally stolen and reposted in violation of US and international trademark and copyright legislation.
-The correct version of this report can be viewed at https://macondaily.com/2018/04/08/nn-inc-nnbr-expected-to-announce-quarterly-sales-of-169-15-million-updated-updated.html.
+TRADEMARK VIOLATION WARNING: “NN, Inc. (NNBR) Expected to Announce Quarterly Sales of $169.15 Million” was originally published by Macon Daily and is the property of of Macon Daily.
+If you are viewing this news story on another site, it was illegally stolen and republished in violation of United States & international trademark and copyright laws.
+The original version of this news story can be viewed at https://macondaily.com/2018/04/10/nn-inc-nnbr-expected-to-announce-quarterly-sales-of-169-15-million.html.

 NN Company Profile